polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/address-formats.md

 - `10000000b..=11111111b` (128 to 255 inclusive)

     This section is reserved for future address format extensions.
-The address type 42 is designed to be valid across all Substrate networks that support fixed-length addresses.
+The address type 42 is designed to be valid across all Polkadot SDK networks that support fixed-length addresses.

     However, for production networks, using a network-specific version may be preferable to prevent key reuse between networks and mitigate associated issues.

-    By default, Substrate nodes display keys in address type 42, but Substrate-based chains with different node implementations—such as those in the Polkadot ecosystem—might use a different default address type.
+    By default, Polkadot SDK nodes display keys in address type 42, but Polkadot SDK-based chains with different node implementations—such as those in the Polkadot ecosystem—might use a different default address type.

 ## Address Length in bytes